aws-samples/saga-choreography-pattern/README.md

 A saga consists of a sequence of local transactions.
 Each local transaction in a saga updates the database and initiates the next local transaction.
 If a transaction fails, the saga runs compensating transactions to revert the database changes made by the previous transactions.

 Saga design pattern has two variants - Choreography and Orchestration.
-The saga choreography pattern is Event driven.
+The saga choreography pattern is Event Driven.
 The saga participants subscribe to the events and act based on the event details.
 They coordinate among themselves over a messaging system and there is no central-hub or an orchestrator to coordinate the flow of transactions.

 ## Architecture

-The source code in this repo provides sample code for the implementation of the saga choreography pattern on AWS.
+The source code in this repo provides sample code for implementation of the saga choreography pattern on AWS.
 Below diagram depicts the architecture created by this source code.

-1. Three Services - Order, Inventory and Payment - implemnted as Lambdas.
+1. It has three services, namely - Order, Inventory and Payment services which are implemnted as Lambdas.
 2. Each service is exposed through an APIGateway endpoint.
 3. Each service has a data store - implemnted as DynamoDB tables.
 4. Each services publishes messages and consumes them on Amazon EventBridge.